chisomije92/cosocial/README.md

 ### Features
 - Authentication
-- Create, share and edit post
+- Create, share and edit post with images
 - Get notifications
 - Follow and unfollow users
 - View posts of other users